BEHIND THE WHEEL: Mini Countryman S

 MONDAY MAY 11, 2015

-Something's hit me in days of late, we already know cars that are priced below 100 thousand do not lose much of its values in years to come but the same could be said for those that are under 300 thousand.
-Take a Mark 5 Golf Gti for instance, I was once offered 180 (or less) for one back in 2008 and could he sold for a good 85 after 8 years of use seems to hold its value well.
+Something's hit me in days of late, we already know cars that are priced below 100 thousand do not lose much of their value in years to come but the same could be said for those that are under 300 thousand.
+Take a Mark 5 Golf Gti for instance, I was once offered 180 (or less) for one back in 2008 and could he sell for a good 85 after 8 years of use seems to hold its value well.
 On the other hand, an Audi A4 would fetch at least half its value after a 5-year period.

 This got me thinking of having some fun with a Mini Cooper S Countryman All4.
 I could see myself living in that Mini lifestyle where people who drive it are carefree and laid back where the Countryman is taken for adventurous activities.
 It is a completely different car from what I'm used to in the garage as they're all quite serious and business executive-ish where the Mini is quite the opposite.
 I could even see a mirage of me driving up Genting Highlands on damped, foggy roads.

 Surprisingly fun to drive